 Consequently it is imperative that as researchers we consider not only how to best protect the participant, but also consider the support that we may ourselves require.

 Thus far our considerations have focused on existing methodological difficulties and how these may be overcome.
-Yet alongside these considerations for enhancing current research practice are a number of suggestions provided by the literature for advancing this research area.
+Yet alongside these considerations for enhancing current research practice are a number of suggestions that may be drawn from the literature for advancing this research area.
 These suggestions focus on how future work might advance our understanding of growth through the use of novel methods of data collection and previously un-researched areas of interest.
 The following section outlines four main suggestions for future research as outlined by the growth literature.

 Future research recommendations

-Use of longitudinal methods and prolonged engagement.One of the most prominent reflections from researchers exploring growth after adversity or trauma has been the need to understand growth as a process.
+Use of longitudinal methods and prolonged engagement

+One of the most prominent reflections from researchers exploring growth after adversity or trauma has been the need to understand growth as a process.
 Frequently, researchers both within and outside of the sport and exercise domain have suggested that descriptions of growth continually change and evolve across a number of dimensions (e.g., enhanced spirituality, enhanced relationships, altered beliefs) as the individual accommodates and adapts following trauma or adversity.
 In particular, the focus of many growth researchers has been on illuminating and understanding this process, and specifically for sport and exercise researchers, in understanding how sport and physical activity may prompt these positive changes.
 Yet as our aforementioned methodological considerations have demonstrated, participants may find it difficult to articulate their growth experiences (Day and Martinelli 2016).
 Further, a number of researchers have also suggested that our understanding of the process of growth has been limited by the use of retrospective recall.
 For example, Galli and Reel (2012) suggested that retrospective interviews may limit our ability to fully understand the process of growth by only providing a post-stressor snapshot.
 While we should be wary of devaluing the many rich and detailed accounts of adversity and growth that have been presented using retrospective recall, many growth researchers (including Galli and Reel 2012) have nevertheless proposed that researchers should seek to obtain real-time accounts of growth experiences.
 Indeed, some progress has been made to understand growth experiences as they happen (e.g., McDonough et al. 2011, Burke and Utley 2013) yet this often requires considerable commitment from both participant and researcher.
 While some growth experiences may involve one single, memorable encounter (for example climbing a mountain, Burke and Sabiston 2010), most often the evolution of growth is slow, occurring over months or even years.
 Thus researchers suggesting the use of a longitudinal approach should consider the extensive time-frame that may be required to truly understand this process.